The opinion was delivered by

 The Court found that the error was harmless because the evidence supporting materiality was so overwhelming that Neder had never argued that his false statements about his income were immaterial.
 The Court stated:

-"In this situation, where a reviewing court concludes beyond a reasonable doubt that the omitted element was uncontested and supported by overwhelming evidence, such that the jury verdict would have been the same absent the error, the erroneous instruction is properly found to be harmless.
-We think it beyond cavil here that the error `did not contribute to the verdict obtained.'"
-527 U.S. at 17 (quoting Chapman).
+“In this situation, where a reviewing court concludes beyond a reasonable doubt that the omitted element was uncontested and supported by overwhelming evidence, such that the jury verdict would have been the same absent the error, the erroneous instruction is properly found to be harmless.
+We think it beyond cavil here that the error ‘did not contribute to the verdict obtained.’ ”527 U.S. at 17 (quoting Chapman).

-As to the second portion of the Eleventh Circuit's ruling, the Neder Court ruled that materiality was an element of mail fraud, bank fraud, and wire fraud and remanded the case to the Eleventh Circuit for a determination of whether the trial court's failure to instruct on the element of materiality as to these offenses was harmless error.
-527 U.S. at 25.
+Court ruled that materiality was an element of mail fraud, bank fraud, and wire fraud and remanded the case to the Eleventh Circuit for a determination of whether the trial court’s failure to instruct on the element of materiality as to these offenses was harmless error.

-Thus, we must determine if the omission of the element of bodily harm was harmless error or not.
-Under the Neder test, "where a reviewing court concludes beyond a reasonable doubt that the omitted element was uncontested and supported by overwhelming evidence, such that the jury verdict would have been the same absent the error, the erroneous instruction is properly found to be harmless."
-527 U.S. at 17.
-Stated another way, the reviewing court "asks whether the record contains evidence that could rationally lead to a contrary finding with respect to the omitted element."
-527 U.S. at 19.
-If the answer to that question is "no," the error may be held harmless.
+test, “where a reviewing court concludes beyond a reasonable doubt that the omitted element was uncontested and supported by overwhelming evidence, such that the juiy verdict would have been the same absent the error, the erroneous instruction is properly found to be harmless.”

 Did Daniels’ Sentences Violate her Right to Trial by Jury and to Due Process of Law Where the Jury Instructions Defining Aggravated Robbery Omitted the Element of Bodily Harm?

 Daniels also argues that the error requires automatic reversal because the omitted element of bodily harm is what distinguishes severity levels of robbery.
-See State v.
-Crawford, 247 Kan.
-223, 795 P.2d 401 (1990) (jury instruction on aggravated burglary which erroneously omitted the essential element that a human being was inside the house was clearly erroneous because jury could find not more than simple burglary).
+See

-As noted by the Court of Appeals, Apprendi held that using a judge's factual determination to enhance a defendant's sentence invaded the province of the jury to decide whether a defendant was guilty beyond a reasonable doubt.
-The Court of Appeals concluded that Apprendi did not apply in this case because the trial court did not make any factual determinations which increased Daniels' sentence beyond statutorily authorized limits and did not impose an upward departure sentence.
+As noted by the Court of Appeals, Apprendi held that using a judge’s factual determination to enhance a defendant’s sentence invaded the province of the jury to decide whether a defendant was guilty beyond a reasonable doubt.
+The Court of Appeals concluded that Apprendi did not apply in this case because the trial court did not make any factual determinations which increased Daniels’ sentence beyond statutorily authorized limits аnd did not impose an upward departure sentence.
 Slip op. at 9.
 We agree with the Court of Appeals on this point.

 Furthermore, an examination of decisions of the United States Supreme Court leads us to conclude that even if an Apprendi-type error did occur, Daniels’ argument fails because the alleged error was not structural.
 Thus, reversal is not automatic, and the analysis of Neder and Johnson still apply.

-Since Apprendi, the United States Supreme Court has unanimously reiterated "that the trial court's failure to instruct a jury on all of the statutory elements of an offense is subject to harmless-error analysis.
-E.g., Neder v.
-United States, 527 U.S. 1, 19, [144 L. Ed.
-2d 35, 119 S. Ct.
-1827] (1999)."
-Mitchell v.
-Esparza, 540 U.S. ___, 157 L. Ed.
-2d 263, 269, 124 S. Ct.
-7, 11 (2003).
-The Mitchell Court did not discuss Apprendi in relation to this issue.
+the United States Supreme Court has unanimously reiterated “that the trial court’s failure to instruct a jury on all of the statutoiy elements of an offense is subject to harmless-error analysis.

 Thus, even if there was Apprendi-type error, which we decline to decide, our analysis would still be that the evidence of bodily harm was essentially uncontroverted.
 Accordingly, we reject Daniels’ arguments that the omission of the bodily harm element requires reversal.